-What Is a Computer Engineering Degree?
+What Can You Do With a Computer Engineering Degree?

 thebestschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to discover your college program?

 Computer engineering programs build skills in hardware development that prepare students for in-demand jobs in systems design and electronic component manufacturing.

 Computer engineers work at the junction of computer science and electronic engineering.
 They integrate key insights from both fields to design computer hardware and develop software applications.